KJfamily33/cezerin2.github.io/docs/using-source-code.md

   pm2 start process.json
   ```

-    or you can start app in your terminal (you will see debug information, that is useful for debug):
+  - **or you can start app in your terminal (you will see debug information, that is useful for debug):

   ```shell
   npm start
   ```

-    At this setup, we have api running on port 3001
+  - **At this setup, we have api running on port 3001 and available at http://localhost:3001

+  - ** For example, here is the default store settings: http://localhost:3001/api/v1/settings

   ```
 vam@vam:/home/work/cezerin/cezerin2$ npm start